Members of the Barrington Cultural Arts Center Make Art Happen!

 The Barrington Cultural Arts Center (BCAC) is an all volunteer, not-for-profit, 501 (c)(3) organization made up of local artists.
-BCAC fosters a community of local artists and to promote exhibition and teaching opportunities for all of us and to share in the efforts needed to do so) We also want to help create fun, cultural activities in our town for everyone to enjoy.
+BCAC fosters a community of local artists by planning and promoting the exhibition and sale of members’ artwork and by providing learning opportunities for its members and the community through workshops and demos.
+We also help to create fun, cultural activities in our village for everyone to enjoy.
 All visual and functional art media are welcome – sculpting, painting, jewelry design, stained glass, mosaics, cartooning, etc.

 Would you like to make art happen?

 Become a member and celebrate your creativity.

 BCAC Member, Sue Whitney, is featured in Barrington Country Magazine, February 5, 2019

 “Barrington’s Sue Whitney reflects on adventure, setting goals, and the portrait of an artistic life.”